karthik40370/Noti-Light/README.md

 > Select your folder where you downloaded your extension.

 > Ta-Da you are done now..
 Your extension will be ready to use.

+Please feel free to raise an issue if you find any difficulty in this